Covid and Lyme Blog

 Can Lyme disease symptoms resemble Long COVID?

 Yes.
-An individual with a history of Lyme disease can later develop COVID-19 and experience persistent symptoms following the viral infection.
+A person with a history of Lyme disease can later develop COVID-19 followed by persistent symptoms.
+One diagnosis does not automatically exclude the other.

 How do doctors distinguish Lyme disease from Long COVID?